 • Sites in Italy, Bury St Edmunds and Costa Rica maintained their ISO 14001 compliance which were renewed in 2020.

-Measures ongoing and undertaken through 2021:
+Measures undertaken in 2021:

 • Solar PV installation to the roof of the Cartago site in Costa Rica, has been implemented and commissioned in Q1 2022.